RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-20-the-sharepoint-dvwp-in-ferrari-mode-strikes-again.md

 information about the various pieces below.
 Of course that
 code only reflects my
 coding style.
-If you pick up one or another XSLT trick that you find usefull, good.
+If you pick up one or another XSLT trick that you find useful, good.
 If not, there's certainly more than one way to skin a cat, so I'd glad to hear from you about you're tackling things instead.

 BTW before you ask: My favorite book ever on that topic is Jenni Tennison's [XSLT and XPath On the edge](http://www